This online course is to be presented during hours that work well for North & South America, east, central and west coast time zones.

 This course is for Psychologists (Introductory-Intermediate Level), Psychotherapists, Psychiatrists, Psychoanalysts, Social Workers (Beginning-Intermediate Level), Counselors, MFTs, MD’s, Nurses, Creative Arts Therapists.

 This event is co-sponsored R. Cassidy Seminars.

-Participants must have paid tuition fee, signed in each day, attended the entire seminar, completed an evaluation, and signed out each day in order to receive a certificate.
+Satisfactory Completion Participants must have paid tuition fee, signed in each day, attended the entire course, completed an evaluation, and signed out each day in order to receive a certificate.
 Failure to sign in or out will result in forfeiture of credit for the entire course.
 No exceptions will be made.
 Partial credit is not available.
 Certificates will be available following course completion at www.ceuregistration.com.

 NY: R. Cassidy Seminars is recognized by the New York State Education Department’s State Board for Mental Health Practitioners as an approved provider of continuing education for licensed psychoanalysts. #P-0005.
 65 clock hours.

-NJ SW: ACE individual course approval meets the NJ Board of Social Work Examiners requirements for individual course approval pursuant to NJ Code 13:44G-6.4.16.)
+Social Workers: An application has been made for consideration of approval for 65 Clinical practice CE credits.
+(NJ SW: ASWB ACE individual course approval meets the NJ Board of Social Work Examiners requirements for individual course approval pursuant to NJ Code 13:44G-6.4.16.)

 CA: The Board of Behavioral Sciences has deferred CE course approvals to APA and ASWB for its licensees.
 See those approvals under Psychologists and Social Workers